mhdhamka/TKFSystem/README.md

 # TKF Restaurant Payment System

-A console-based **restaurant ordering and payment system developed in C** to simulate the ordering and payment process of **The Korean Food (TKF) Restaurant**.
+A feature-rich, console-based **Point-of-Sale (POS) and Restaurant Management System** built in **C**, simulating the ordering, cart, and payment workflow of **The Korean Food (TKF) Restaurant**.

-Originally developed as an academic project, this version represents a **personal enhancement and system improvement effort** by restructuring the source code, improving modularity, and introducing additional system functionalities.
+Originally conceived as an academic exercise, this repository represents an independent **modular architecture overhaul**, transforming a basic script into a structured, scalable application with persistent file management.

 ---